saintedlama/passport-local-mongoose/README.md

 Passport-Local Mongoose does not require `passport`, `passport-local` or `mongoose` dependencies directly but expects you to have these dependencies installed.

+In case you need to install the whole set of dependencies

+    $ npm install passport passport-local mongoose passport-local-mongoose --save

 ## Usage

 ### Plugin Passport-Local Mongoose